mpvnet-player/mpv.net/docs/Manual.md

 Cycles the pause property.
 In case the playlist is empty, the most recent file from the recent files list is loaded.

+### playlist-add \<integer\>
+Changes the playlist position by adding the supplied integer value.
+If the position goes out of range, it jumpes to the opposite end.

 ### playlist-first
 Jumps to the first playlist entry, if the loaded file is already the first entry, nothing happens.